lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 Object Crops Dataset
 --------------------
-Once the docker job is started it fetches all images and predictions from the remote datasource and processes them.
-For each prediction, the docker crops the object from the full image and creates an embedding for it.
+Once the Lightly Worker job is started it fetches all images and predictions from the remote datasource and processes them.
+For each prediction, the Lightly Worker crops the object from the full image and creates an embedding for it.
 Then it selects a subset of the objects and uploads **two** datasets to the Lightly Platform: